Greg Hughes

 Gregory Holden Hughes (born October 13, 1969) is an American politician who served as a member of the Utah House of Representatives representing District 51 from January 1, 2003 through December 31, 2018.
 Hughes is the former Speaker of the House for the House of Representatives in the state of Utah.
 He announced that he would not be seeking reelection as Speaker of the House or as a representative in 2018.
 In 2020, Hughes ran for the office of Governor of Utah.
 Spencer Cox became the Republican nominee after the Republican primary vote.
 Hughes ran to replace retiring U.S. Congressman Chris Stewart in the 2023 Utah 2nd congressional district special election, losing the primary to Celeste Maloy.

 Early life and education

 Born in Pittsburgh, Pennsylvania, Hughes never knew his father and was brought up by a single mother who sold cemetery plots on commission.
 She joined the Church of Jesus Christ of Latter-day Saints and married when Hughes was five, but the marriage ended in divorce by the time he was ten.
-At age 16, Hughes was in a car accident with friends, and was subsequently confined to a wheelchair for a year.
+At age 16, Hughes was in a car accident with friends, and subsequently used a wheelchair for a year.

 He later worked as a bellhop in an upscale Pittsburgh hotel and then on the 1988 presidential campaign staff for George H. W. Bush.
 He served a full-time mission for The Church of Jesus Christ of Latter-day Saints in Australia and Papua New Guinea.
 Hughes earned an associate degree from Utah Valley State College (now Utah Valley University) and attended briefly Brigham Young University.